The 419 Plan Is a Good Option – If Handled Well

-If your clients who are business owners are thinking about setting up a 419(e) single-employer welfare benefit arrangement plan, beware: It must be airtight to escape the tentacles of the Internal Revenue Service.
+If your clients who are business owners are thinking about setting up a 419 plan, beware!
+It must be airtight to escape the tentacles of the Internal Revenue Service.

-A 419(e) plan is a funded, welfare benefit that allows for employer-provided benefits covering sickness, accidents, disability, death or unemployment.
+A 419 plan is a funded, welfare benefit that allows for employer-provided benefits covering sickness, accidents, disability, death or unemployment.
 Some plans offer benefits both before and after retirement.

 If structured properly, these arrangements may allow for tax-deductible employer contributions.

 To be considered a 419(e) plan, it must be funded and offer benefits to all employees.
 This means that the employer must set aside assets specifically dedicated to paying benefits, often in a trust, for employees or their beneficiaries.

 The typical company that uses a 419(e) plan has one or more owners in their 50s, with long-time, key employees.
 The typical company also has 10 employees or less.

 Kurt Fasen, senior vice president of ING, in Minneapolis, says professional groups and small business operations with strong cash flows are attractive candidates for this type of program.
 For a medical office with two doctors and four employees, for example, contributions to this type of plan may range from $50,000 to about $250,000 annually.